 - Filing the lawsuit: Your lawyer can inform your doctor that you are suing them.
 They can also file any other necessary paperwork, up to and including arranging for a trial.

 - Sitting down to negotiate: Before going to trial, you and your doctor have a chance to meet and agree on what compensation you qualify for.
 More than likely, your doctor will already have a lawyer.
 Should you hire a lawyer, they can negotiate on your behalf and advocate for your interests.

 You can sue a doctor without malpractice insurance, and you do not have to do so alone.
-Berger and Green represent medical malpractice victims in Pittsburgh, Pennsylvania, and surrounding areas.
+Berger and Green represents medical malpractice victims in Pittsburgh, Pennsylvania, and surrounding areas.
 We can help you fight for compensation to recover your losses.
-Give us a call at (412) 661-1400 to learn more about what we can do for you.
+Give us a call to learn more about what our medical malpractice lawyers can do for you.